rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Who is there who will contend with me?
 For then I would be silent and die. ^1319

-Only grant me two things, then I will not hide myself from your face : ^1320
+Only grant me two things, then I will not hide myself from your face: ^1320

 withdraw your hand far from me, and let not dread of you terrify me. ^1321